Highlights & Special Events

 1:30 - 5pm

-Tackling Tough Conversations (P15)
+Tackling Tough Conversations (P14)

-Robert M. Arnold, MD FAAHPM; Patricia H. Berry, PhD APRN CNP FPCN FAAN; Margaret L. Campbell, PhD RN FPCN; Anna Deforest, MD MFA
+Robert M. Arnold, MD FACP FAAHPM; Patricia H. Berry, PhD APRN CNP FPCN FAAN; Margaret L. Campbell, PhD RN FPCN; Anna Deforest, MD MFA

 Part 1: How To Deal With Family Requests For Treatment You Think Are Unreasonable